NixOS/nixos-weekly/content/2020/03-nixos-weekly-2020-03.md

   by evaluating the output of `nix-freeze-tree` can reuse existing files in the destination store, as fixed-output derivations can be checked against a hash before copying.

-- [I was wrong abount Nix ](https://christine.website/blog/i-was-wrong-about-nix-2020-02-10)
+- [I was wrong about Nix ](https://christine.website/blog/i-was-wrong-about-nix-2020-02-10)

   Christine talks about packaging Go and Elm application with Nix